Tyre Nichols remembered as beautiful soul with creative eye

 "This man walked into a room, and everyone loved him," said Angelina Paxton, a friend who traveled to Memphis from California for the service.

 Growing up in Sacramento, Nichols spent much of his time at a skate park on the outskirts of the city.
-There, he met a youth pastor and his wife from a local church.
-They found Nichols energetic and fun-spirited, with a quick wit to make everyone laugh.
+It could be a rough place sometimes for younger kids.
+But when Niko Chapman was 10 years old, his parents would let him walk to the park alone as long as they knew Nichols was there.

-“He was doing the crazy tricks that no one really wanted to try,” said Curtis Chapman, who led the youth ministry for about 10 years.
+"You remember people that are really kind to you, and Tyre was just a really kind person," Chapman said.
+"He just always made me feel really welcome."

-But away from the laughter and fun of the youth group, Nichols would show up at Chapman’s house to talk about life – including coming to grips with being a young parent.
+Chapman's dad, Curtis Chapman, ran a youth group at a local church that would often meet at the skate park for pizza.
+Nichols quickly became a regular, bringing his energetic spirit and quick wit.
+But away from the group, Nichols would often show up at the Chapman house to talk about life — including coming to grips with being a young parent.

 His mother said she raised him to love everyone openly — until they give you a reason not to.
 So Nichols was quick to make friends.